AumitLeon/nixos-config/README.md

 - Name the machine accordingly.
 I usually go with `NixOS`.
 - Set CPU cores to about half available, and memory to about half - 2/3s.
 Whatever feels comfortable, this can be tweaked.
 - Set hardrive to `nvme`, and give it at least 150 GB.
-Note, my particular M4 Max machine has nvme drives, but other machines might have different ones.
-Would need to modify the makefile accordingly for different SSD types because they would be identified differently for the partioning.
+Note, my particular M4 Max machine has nvme drives, but other machines might have different types of drives -- you should confirm this in your system report.
+You would need to modify the Makefile accordingly for different SSD types because they would be identified differently for the partioning.
 - Enable graphics acceleration and use full retina display for diaplay settings.
 - Remove extra configs like the sounds card, video, etc.